Aaryan-Ajith-Dev/Persistant-Data-Manager/README.md

-# PDS Lab 3B Extension: Transaction Management
+# Persistant Data Manager (PDS)
 ## Introduction

-This project is an add-on to the existing pds lab 3b project which initially contained get and store functionalities via a bst constructed from an index file.
+This project is an add-on to the existing pds lab 3b which initially contained get and store functionalities via a bst constructed from an index file.
 I have implemented transactions and in the process, I have maintained multiple versions for a data object (similar to multiverison concurrency control) in an attempt to support concurrency.
 *This project currently supports only one user at a time.*

 ## Features